jpravetz/epdoc-logger/README.md

 * The express middleware has not been tested since version 2.0.0 has been started.
 * Add koa middleware (I don't currently have a koa project going, so this may not happen for awhile)
-* Loggly support (highest priority for me right now)
+* Loggly support - DONE!

 ## Author